Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 File > Options > Customize

-5. Push the Limits of Your Excel Knowledge with Timespan
+5. Push the Limits of Your Excel Knowledge with Time

 Why Is It Important to Memorize Excel Shortcuts?

-You may wonder "Why should I take the time to memorize Excel shortcuts when I can just click with the mouse?"
+You may wonder, "Why should I take the time to memorise Excel shortcuts when I can just click with the mouse?"
 The short answer is efficiency, accuracy, and productivity.
-Here is what we mean.
+Here is what it means.

 1. Save Time and Work Faster